saulpierotti/markdown_notebook/MP.md

 	* In this case It is more adequate to represent the phylogeny with a network, not a tree
 * For phylogenetic analysis, we aim at using loci under neutral selection
 * To understand the significance of a phylogenetic hypotesis we can use other information from biogeography
-* Relations determined by genes under strong selection can give wrong results (!)
+* Relations determined by genes under strong selection can give wrong results!
 	* Convergent evolution can make me cluster unrelated species, while splitting related species that have adapted to new environments
 * In some instances tree can be not binary: politomy
 	* Hard politomy refers to multiple, almost simultaneous speciation from a single ancestor